132nd-vWing/ATRM_Brief/Pages/R6_ESCORT_TASK.md

 Friendly convoy is located at Main Supply Base(MSB) (Navpoint R6.MSB) (N23 59.945 E055 34.358).<br>
 Friendly convoy consist of 3x HUMWVEE and 4x M818 Transport trucks<br>
 Due to uncertainty of enemy prescence, a escort mission is planned, and the convoy will not move outside MSB without escort.<br>
-Convoy will stop within the built-up area in the southern part of the range (IVO N23 52.900 E055 23.600) to unload supplies to allied forces.
-Planned stop 3-5 minutes. <br>
+Convoy will stop in FOB XRAY to unload supplies to allied forces.
+Planned stop 3-5 minutes.
+FOB XRAY Coordinates: N23 53.100 E055 24.100, elevation 535ft (see picture further down) <br>
 Extra care to be taken while convoy is static as they are exposed in urban area.<br>

 #### Intelligence